This post may contain affiliate links. Please see my disclosure policy for details.

 Hungarian is notoriously one of the most difficult languages for foreigners to learn.

-But there are a few phrases which may help as you’re wandering around;
+But there are a few phrases that may help as you’re wandering around;

 Hello = Szia (see ya)